Browse

 TEXAS Texas Survey (Douglas et al. 1996, AJ, 111, 1945)

-The uncertainty in the position of the optical counterpart, in arcseconds.
+The uncertainty in the optical counterpart position (given only for DXRBS-I sources), in arcseconds.

-This parameter is set to '>' if only an upper limit is available.
+This parameter is set to '>' if only an upper limit is available for the corresponding parameter value.

 Bmag

-This parameter is set to '>' if only an upper limit is available.
+This parameter is set to '>' if only an upper limit is available for the corresponding parameter value.

 Rmag